frabbisw/ReRobust/README.md

 Dataset:

-- Download transformed dataset mentioned above, put it under the path: `APR-Models-Performance/data/transformed/`
+- Download transformed dataset mentioned above, put it under the path: `/refactoring-dataset`.
+Note that this path should be same as SPT-Code path.

+Script:

+- Run CodeT5/sh/codet5-generate-job.sh and codet5base-generate-job.sh